ishans2404/luflow-intrusion-detection/README.md

 ### 🎓 Academic Context

-This project represents the **comprehensive thesis submission** for **B.Tech Computer Science with Specialization in Bioinformatics** at **Vellore Institute of Technology**, demonstrating end-to-end machine learning engineering from dataset assembly to production deployment.
+This project represents the **comprehensive thesis submission** for **B.Tech Computer Science** at **Vellore Institute of Technology**, demonstrating end-to-end machine learning engineering from dataset assembly to production deployment.

 ---